TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 Below is an example of how to set up an integration test with Entity Framework.
 Note that the example works well regardless of whether this package is used.

-It helps to remember that xUnit creates a separate instance of the test class for each test method it performs.
+It helps to remember that xUnit creates a separate instance of the test class for each test method it runs.

 ```cs
 /// <summary>